Compared: The Best Graphics Cards for CAD in 2025

 Note: FreeCAD does not have their own list of specific model recommendations but their software is based on OpenGL.
 Therefore, we have linked to the OpenGL supported devices from Nvida.

-Don’t neglect the rest of your PC
+Don’t Neglect the Rest of Your PC

 There will be little point in investing in your ideal graphics card if the rest of your PC isn’t suitable for the required workload.

-Comparison: Our top graphics cards for CAD
+Comparison: Our Top Graphics Cards for CAD

 So, here’s our pick of the bunch.
 We’ve chosen to make a shortlist of graphics cards that would be suitable for both 2D and 3D CAD work.
-As a way of stating their suitability, we have referenced whether they are suitable for AutoCAD (2D) and SolidWorks (3D).
-We have sourced their statement of suitability from the official hardware recommendations of AutoCAD and SolidWorks
+As a way of stating their suitability, we have referenced whether they are suitable for AutoCAD (2D), SolidWorks (3D), NX (3D), and other 2D design and 3D modeling software.
+We have sourced their statement of suitability from the official hardware recommendations of these software programs.
+We’ve also used the available SPECViewPerf benchmarks as the second, more advanced metric.

 We assume that you’re not too concerned about support for technology such as virtual reality.
 This isn’t yet a widely accepted requirement in CAD, but I’m sure we will need to update this article in a few years to account for that.